ankith26/My-PyChess/README.md

 - It supports saving and loading games (in a non-standard format).
 - It has single player mode (random move generator which is easy for beginners).
 - It has a preference menu where, you can customize the game to meet your needs.

-## What's next (in v2.2)
-- I will encorporate some performance upgrades (Version 2.1 lags a bit on my Raspberry Pi, even though performance is quite smooth on better machines).
-- I will further upgrade preferences.
-- I will upgrade loadgame menu.
-- Minor changes will be made to the interface.
-- I will fix bugs (if found).
-- I will add some placeholder code to comply with future updates.

 ## What's next in (v3)(planned)
 - EXPECTED TIME OF RELEASE: FEBRUARY 2020